-Tech talk these days center around artificial intelligence infused robots.
-Depending on who you talk to, robots will either be a godsend that can to everything from washing our cars to being a companion, or they will band together kill us all.
+Tech talk these days is centered around artificial intelligence and robots.
+Depending on who you talk to, robots will either be a godsend that can do everything from washing our cars to being our companions, or they will band together to kill us all.

 Roomba: A Gadget With a Purpose

 If you take the simple meaning of a robot as a machine that performs work, they have been around for decades.
-A washing machine cleans our laundry, dishwashers scrubs our dinnerware and vacuums suck the dirt out of the carpet.
+A washing machine cleans our laundry, dishwashers scrubs our dinnerware, and vacuums suck the dirt out of the carpet.

-This thick, disc-shaped gem will wander around your rooms in a haphazard patten, sucking up dirt, dust and small debris as it goes.
+This thick, disc-shaped gem will wander around your room in a haphazard pattern, sucking up dirt, dust, and small debris as it goes.
 It has a computer program that ensures the tiny workhorse doesn't miss an inch, and its low profile allows it to clean under most sofas and chairs.

 But just how efficient are these little household helpers?
 How good of a job do they really do?
-To find out I ran an experiment to gage the efficiency of my Roomba.
+To find out, I ran an experiment to gauge the efficiency of my Roomba.
 I wanted to see if it left my rooms clean or something to be desired.

 Testing the Technology

 Here are some facts regarding the experiment to help you visualize the Roomba's task.
-I have a standard sized bedroom, it has no carpet (I hate carpet), I removed it and painted the concrete slab.
+I have a standard-sized bedroom with no carpet (I hate carpet).
+I removed it and painted the concrete slab.
 This should actually make the Roomba's task easier.

-First Test Run
+What It Picked Up on the First Test Run

 Hazel gathered her normal bin full of hair and dust.
 She is usually pretty full after running in any room of my house, and this time was no exception.
-I used a baking scale (which I cleaned afterwards) to measure the weight of the debris the Roomba picked up and took a photo of it for visual reference.
+I used a baking scale (which I cleaned afterward) to measure the weight of the debris the Roomba picked up and took a photo of it for visual reference.

 Results of the Second Test Run

 Is It Worth the Cost?

-My answer to the question if the Roomba really cleans your house is: better than most vacuums.
-Not only does it probably gather the same amount of debris as conventional standup and push vacuums, the fact that it can get under the bed and couch makes is marked improvement over my previous models.
+So, does the Roomba really clean your house?
+Yes—better than most vacuums.
+Not only does it probably gather the same amount of debris as conventional standup and push vacuums, but the fact that it can get under the bed and couch also makes it a marked improvement over my previous models.